aimer63/fire/docs/inflation.md

 ## Overview

-Inflation is a critical component of the FIRE (Financial Independence, Retire Early) simulation, as it affects the real value of all cash flows, asset values, expenses, and planned events over time.
+Inflation is a critical component of the FIRE simulation, as it affects the real value of all cash flows, asset values, expenses, and planned events over time.
 The simulation models inflation stochastically, applies it to all relevant flows, and provides tools for converting between nominal (future) and real (today's) values.

 ---

 ## Key Concepts and Sequences

-Inlfation is randomly drawn together the others assets, because it can have a correlation with them, so you find inflation sequences in `state.monthly_returns_sequence["inflation"]`.
+Inflation is randomly drawn together the others assets, because it can have a correlation with them, so you find inflation sequences in `state.monthly_return_reates_sequences["inflation"]`.
 `real_estate` and `inflation` are the only "assets" who has a mandatory key.
 The simulation manages inflation using two primary sequences from monthly data:

 ### 1. **Monthly Inflation Rate Sequence**

-- **Variable (in simulation state):** `state.monthly_returns_sequence["inflation"]`
+- **Variable (in simulation state):** `state.monthly_return_reates_sequences["inflation"]`
 - **Type:** `np.ndarray` (length = number of months)
 - **Description:** For each simulation run, a random inflation rate is drawn **for each month**.
   These rates are sampled from a monthly lognormal distribution correlated with the others assets.